ausaccessfed/dev-portal/docs/_connect-to-edugain/01-overview.md

 ### What you'll learn

-- How to connect your service with EduGAIN
+- How to connect your service to EduGAIN
-- Applicability of your service to State and Federal Privacy Principles

 ### What you'll need